Robert Fuchs (footballer)

-Robert Fuchs (born 15 February 1975) is a Dutch former professional footballer who played as a midfielder.
+Robert Fuchs (born 15 February 1975) is a Dutch retired footballer who played as a midfielder.

 Club career

-Born in Eindhoven, Fuchs made his debut in professional football as part of the PSV Eindhoven squad in the 1993–94 season.
+Born in Eindhoven, Fuchs made his debut in professional football as part of the PSV squad in the 1993–94 season.
 He also played for De Graafschap before joining RKC Waalwijk.
 He retired in 2010, playing at amateur level for DESK from Kaatsheuvel.

 International career

 Fuchs is a former Netherlands U21 international, having gained 18 caps and scoring two goals between 1994 and 1998.
+He also played 9 games (1 goal) for the Netherlands national under-19 football team.